kirkofypsi/7DWorkProblemModel/dimensions/culture.md

 * *no workplace camaraderie*
 * *no sense of community*

-### UNHEALTHY EMPLOYEES COMPETITION
+### UNHEALTHY EMPLOYEE COMPETITION
-> Organization's culture is perceived as promoting competition instead of cooperation.
-Employees compete with one another and they may feel that they have to "step on" other people to get ahead.
-The organization might also be a very competitive environment where employees are forced to compete with one another for promotions, bonuses, or recognition.
+> Organization’s culture is perceived as promoting competition rather than cooperation leading to employees’ feeling the need to “step on” others to get ahead.
+Employees may be forced to compete for promotions, bonuses, or recognition.

 __Exemplary statements reported by employees:__